nakabonne/tstorage/README.md

 Entirely, time-series data is mostly an append-only workload with delete operations performed in batches on less recent data.

 Based on this characteristics, `tstorage`'s data model differs from the B-trees or LSM trees based storage engines.
-This package adopts linear data model structure which partitions data points by time.
+This package adopts a linear data model structure which partitions data points by time.
 Each partition acts as a fully independent database containing all data points for its time range.

-Benefits:
+Key benefits:
 - When querying a time range, we can easily ignore all data outside of the partition range.
 - When completing a partition, we can persist the data from our in-memory database by sequentially writing just a handful of larger files.
 We avoid any write-amplification and serve SSDs and HDDs equally well.